maciejwalkowiak/paseq-maven-plugin/README.md

 Paseq Maven Plugin executes series of commands or Maven goals sequentially or in parallel.

-**Warning**: early stage of development.
-Not yet in Maven Central.
-Feedback very welcome!

 ## Example

 Plugin has to be configured in `build/plugins` section of `pom.xml`: